Which of the following best describes the primary focus of manage... | Study Prep in Pearson+

-Which of the following best describes the primary focus of managerial accounting compared to financial accounting?
+Which of the following best describes the primary focus of managerial accounting?

 A